 Argument: text Default: none

 Adds (or intersects) the matching set of groups to (or with) the alternate input dataset.
-Matching groups are identified by searching for the provided text in all labels, descriptions and identifiers associated with each known group.
+Matching groups are found by searching for the provided text in all labels, descriptions and identifiers of each known group.

 --alt-source / ALT_SOURCE